-As Mayor and on behalf of the City of Chicago, I am pleased extend warmest greetings to all of those gathered for the 2013 Chicago Gay and Lesbian Hall of Fame Induction Ceremony.
+As Mayor and on behalf of the City of Chicago, it is my pleasure to extend warm greetings to all inductees, sponsors, and supporters gathered for the 2015 Chicago Gay and Lesbian Hall of Fame induction ceremony.

-Founded in 1991 with a multifaceted mission centered on uplift and inclusion, the Chicago Gay and Lesbian Hall of Fame has been committed to preserving the distinguished legacies of gay and lesbian activists and leaders.
-The lesbian, gay, bisexual, and transgender (LGBT) communities have made countless contributions to Chicagoland for decades.
-Ongoing involvement in the city's cultural, economic, and political spheres highlights the very important roles the LGBT community continues to play in Chicago's bright future.
-The Chicago Gay and Lesbian Hall of Fame offers a means for Chicagoans to learn about how individuals and organizations within LGBT and LGBT-friendly communities have been at the forefront of efforts to unify and enrich our city.
+Founded in 1991 with a multifaceted mission centered on uplift and inclusion, the Chicago Gay & Lesbian Hall of Fame has been committed to preserving the distinguished legacies of gay and lesbian activists and leaders since its inception.
+The lesbian, gay, bisexual, and transgender (LGBT) communities have made a great many valuable contributions to the City of Chicago.
+The LGBT community's enduring involvement in the city's cultural, economic, and political spheres highlights the variety of roles it continues to play in our city's bright future.
+The Chicago Gay and Lesbian Hall of Fame offers a means for Chicagoans to learn about how individuals and organizations within LGBT and LGBT-friendly communities have often been at the forefront of efforts to unify and enrich our city.

-This special event presents an opportunity to celebrate all of those who work to better society by tackling human rights issues.
-I congratulate the Chicago Gay and Lesbian Hall of Fame on its 22nd anniversary, and commend the organization for creating an enduring institution that highlights the accomplishments of our LGBT residents.
-I look forward to continued work with the LGBT community to ensure that all Chicagoans are treated equally and with dignity.
+This special event presents an opportunity to celebrate all of those who work to better society by addressing human rights issues and serving the greater community.
+I congratulate the Chicago Gay & Lesbian Hall of Fame on this, its 24th anniversary, and commend the organization for creating a lasting institution that underscores human rights issues and the accomplishments of our LGBT residents.
+I look forward to continued work with the LGBT communities to ensure that all Chicagoans are treated equally and with dignity.